Vergnügte Ruh, beliebte Seelenlust, BWV 170

 Johann Sebastian Bach composed Vergnügte Ruh, beliebte Seelenlust (Delightful rest, beloved pleasure of the soul), BWV 170, a church cantata for the sixth Sunday after Trinity in Leipzig.
 It is a solo cantata for alto that he first performed on 28 July 1726.

+Due to circumstances during Bach's first years as Thomaskantor in Leipzig, the cantata became his first extant contribution for the occasion, as part of his third cantata cycle.
+He took the text from Georg Christian Lehms' 1711 collection Gottgefälliges Kirchen-Opfer, which paraphrases the prescribed Gospel from the Sermon on the Mount.
+He set it in five movements, alternating arias and recitatives.
+A small Baroque ensemble features oboe d'amore and an obbligato organ besides strings and basso continuo.

 History and words

 Bach composed the cantata in Leipzig for the Sixth Sunday after Trinity.
 The prescribed readings for the Sunday are from the Epistle to the Romans, "By Christ's death we are dead for sin", and from the Gospel of Matthew a passage from the Sermon on the Mount about better justice than the justice of merely observing laws and rules.
 The text of the cantata is drawn from Georg Christian Lehms' Gottgefälliges Kirchen-Opfer (1711) and speaks of the desire to lead a virtuous life and so enter heaven and avoid hell.

 Bach first performed the cantata on 28 July 1726.
-Its brevity, compared to the cantatas in two parts written before and after, such as Brich dem Hungrigen dein Brot, BWV 39, can be explained assuming that in the same service another cantata Ich will meinen Geist in euch geben, JLB 7, by Johann Ludwig Bach was also performed.
 It is regarded as part of Bach's third cantata cycle.
+Its brevity, compared to the cantatas in two parts written before and after, such as Brich dem Hungrigen dein Brot, BWV 39, can be explained by assuming that in the same service another cantata Ich will meinen Geist in euch geben, JLB 7, by Johann Ludwig Bach was also performed.

-Bach performed it again around 1746.
+Bach performed the cantata again around 1746.
 Bach's son Wilhelm Friedemann Bach performed the first movement around 1752 in Halle.